Preface

 In general, the R Square (R²) is still defined as follows.

-From here we can calculate the adjusted R Square with following equation:
+And here comes the wise sibling.
+We can calculate the adjusted R Square with following equation:

 MSE